SpectraLogic/python-can/doc/message.rst

 Message
 =======

-.. module:: can
+.. module:: pycan

 .. autoclass:: Message

-    One can instantiate a :class:`~can.Message` defining data, and optional arguments for all attributes such as arbitration ID, flags, and timestamp.
+    One can instantiate a :class:`~pycan.Message` defining data, and optional arguments for all attributes such as arbitration ID, flags, and timestamp.

-        >>> from can import Message
+        >>> from pycan import Message
         >>> test = Message(data=[1, 2, 3, 4, 5])
         >>> test.data
         bytearray(b'\x01\x02\x03\x04\x05')